ZizouHe/reading-notes/contents/stat.md

 1. Testing for Independence of Large Dimensional Vectors

+## Non-smooth Estimation and Inference

+1. A General Bahadur Representation of M-estimators and Its Application to Linear Regression with Nonstochastic Designs (He and Shao, AoS 1996)

 ## Post-Selection Inference

 1. Exact post-selection inference, with application to the lasso